- Cost Overview at a Glance

 1. Use Online Services for Simple Estates

-2. Prepare Before Meeting with an Attorney
+2. Prepare Before Meeting an Attorney

 Savings: 1–2 hours of attorney time ($200–$1,000)